beyondstorage/specs/rfcs/0-better-error-handing.md

 - The top-level errors' `Op` and their names tell users "where".
 - The context fields and the wrapped error can provide rich error message, telling users "why".

-But we can do more: let users handle error gracefully.Ad-hoc string error can not be handled by users, so we should ban them.
+But we can do more: let users handle error gracefully.
+The following can be done:
+- Help users quickly identify errors:
+  - Ad-hoc string error can not be identified, so we should ban them.
+  - If we have too many levels, the users may use too general or too specific errors.
+We should provide proper granularity.

-And our goal is to provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.
+- Provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.

 ## Compatibility

+The following changes will be made:
-Only need to extract some ad-hoc string errors into defined sentinel errors.
+- Extract some ad-hoc string errors into defined sentinel errors. (forward compatible)
+- Turn SDK errors into `fmt.Errorf("%v", err)`. (not forward compatible, but doesn't violate our promise)
+- Some error `struct`s' `Err` field will be removed. (not forward compatible)

 ## Implementation